Announcement

 Established in 2017, ignitionpress is an award-winning poetry pamphlet press with an international outlook which publishes original, arresting poetry from emerging poets.

-Learn more about the 28 pamphlets we have published and their authors on our Pamphlets page.
+Learn more about the 30 pamphlets we have published and their authors on our Pamphlets page.
 We encourage you to read our pamphlets before submitting to get an idea about the kind of work we tend to publish and how our pamphlets look and feel.
-Most of our pamphlets are currently on sale, so you can pick up a bargain!

 We welcome submissions from emerging poets aged 18 and over anywhere in the world.
 We consider an emerging poet to be a writer who has had some poems published online or in magazines, but who has not yet published a chapbook, pamphlet, or book-length collection.
 We expect that you will have – or be working towards – a pamphlet-length manuscript of around 18-20 poems.
 Our pamphlets are normally 36 pages in total.
 Please see our note below about the editing process at ignitionpress.

 Please don’t send your work outside these times as it will not be considered.
-There is no ‘submissions fee’ to submit your work, and simultaneous submissions are acceptable.
-However, if your manuscript is accepted by another publisher whilst it is still under consideration by ignitionpress, please inform us asap.
+There is no fee to submit your work, and simultaneous submissions are acceptable.
+However, if your manuscript is accepted by another publisher whilst it is still under consideration by ignitionpress, we would be grateful if you might inform us asap.

-If you have questions about your submission or the process that are not answered by our frequently asked questions section below, please feel free to contact Niall Munro: ignitionpress@brookes.ac.uk
+If you have questions that are not answered by our frequently asked questions section below, please get in touch with Niall Munro: ignitionpress@brookes.ac.uk

 We look forward to reading your work!

-We are delighted to announce that Isabelle Baafi is joining the ignitionpress team as a Guest Editor for this round of pamphlet selections!
-The press published Isabelle's pamphlet in 2020 and since then she has developed an impressive reputation as poet and editor.
-We are very excited that the press will be benefiting from her editorial expertise!
+We are delighted that Isabelle Baafi is returning to the ignitionpress team as a Guest Editor for this round of pamphlet selections.
+The press published Isabelle's pamphlet in 2020 and since then she has developed an impressive reputation as poet and editor and in the last group of our pamphlets she worked with AV Bridgwood on their collection Snack.
+We are so pleased that the press will be benefiting from Isabelle's editorial expertise once again!

-In this round we will be looking to publish two pamphlets.
+In this round we are aiming to publish two pamphlets.
 Isabelle will edit one and Niall Munro, the director of the press, will edit the other.

 Q. What do you mean when you say that the press has ‘an international outlook’?